scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 Traditionally human subjects are placed in an anechoic chamber with a sound source placed at say one meter from the head and then the subject is moved over a range of azimuth and elevation angles, with the HRIR measured at each angle.
-The 3D simulator described here uses a database of HRIR's to describe a given subject [CIPICHRTF]_.
+The 3D simulator described here uses a database of HRIR's from the University of California, Davis, originally in the Center for Image Processing and Integrated Computing (CIPIC), [CIPICHRTF]_, to describe a given subject.
-In the
-:code:`pyaudio_helper` application
-the HRIR at a given angle is represented by two (left and right ear)  200 coefficient digital filters that the sound source audio is passed through.
+In the :code:`pyaudio_helper` application the HRIR at a given angle is represented by two (left and right ear)  200 coefficient digital filters that the sound source audio is passed through.
 Here the data base for each subject
 holds 25 azimuth and 50 elevation angles to approximate continuous sound source 3D locations.